queueit/react-native-queue-it/README.md

 Right now these are the events that are emitted:

 * `openingQueueView` - Happens whenever the queue screen is going to be shown.
+* `userExited` - Happens whenever the user exists the line.
+Note that he may return back to it if he desires.

 ## License